-In March 2012, our Compensation Committee again engaged Verisight (formerly McGladrey) to prepare a comparative compensation report of a broad group of organizations within the durable goods manufacturing industry.
-Similar to prior years, Verisight prepared their report and analysis based upon other published industry compensation surveys and an analysis of public filings by the peer group.
+As noted above, we have on a periodic basis engaged Verisight, Inc. to prepare a comparative compensation report for our Compensation Committee to assist us in setting our compensation levels and targets for our executive officers.
+We engaged Verisight in May 2015 for purposes of helping us establish compensation levels and targets for fiscal 2016.
+Prior to that, our Compensation Committee last engaged Verisight in May 2012 for purposes of establishing compensation levels and targets for fiscal 2013.
+As part of this May 2012 engagement, Verisight prepared a comparative compensation report of a broad group of organizations or peer group companies within the durable goods manufacturing industry.
+Verisight prepared their report and analysis based upon other published industry compensation surveys and an analysis of public filings by a peer group of companies.
 Although these peer group companies are not necessarily companies operating in the automotive parts industry, they generally have similar performance characteristics to STRATTEC in terms of market capitalization and a manufacturing focus.
-The sixteen companies comprising the 2012 peer group were:
+The sixteen companies comprising the peer group in the May 2012 report were: